Fresh Herb Salt is so easy to make. The perfect way to preserve all those wonderful garden and market herbs.

 There is no right or wrong method of doing this.
 It all boils down to personal preference.
-Since I am a sort of a spice collector, trying this DIY fresh herb salt was right up my alley.
+Since I am a spice collector, trying to make herb salt seemed like a great idea.

-Wash the herbs, remove any stalks/stems, and spread on a cloth and let dry.
+Wash the herbs, remove any stalks/stems, spread on a cloth and let dry.
 I let them sit on the counter for about an hour before I used them.

-Place about 3 cups of herbs in a food processor, add the garlic and the coarse salt.
+Place about 3 cups of herbs in a food processor, and add the garlic and the coarse salt.
 Pulse until it resembles a coarse grind.
-Be sure not to over process as you do not want a paste/puree texture.
+Be sure not to over-process as you do not want a paste/puree texture.

 If you do not want to use a food processor, you can do everything by hand.
 Chop the herbs and garlic.
 Add the salt and continue to chop until you reach a coarse consistency.

 At this point, you can place your mixture directly into a jar.
-If you want it to be drier, spread in a single layer on a baking sheet and let it air dry for a bit.
+If you want it to be drier, spread it in a single layer on a baking sheet and let it air dry for a bit.
 I placed mine right in the jar.